What is accessibility?

-There's an estimated 285 million people worldwide with visual disabilities.
+An estimated 285 million people worldwide experience visual disabilities.
 From email structure, to color, text and images, you can make an inclusive email for everyone that receives it.
 By making a few updates to your email design, you can be sure that your finely crafted message will be experienced by a wider audience with different needs and abilities.

 Next we’ll review the design components for an accessible email.